ianhellstrom/zoose/README.md

 Your readers will thank you, as they can now download the correct image to reproduce the notebook, provided they have the same access to data as you.
+Please note that any dynamic Markdown is _not_ rendered as text outside of the Jupyter environment (e.g. in GitHub).